 According to the survey, approximately half (49 percent) of respondents admitted that their payroll team does not regularly track and report KPIs.
 For those who do track KPIs (51 percent), the most common metrics added over the last decade include measuring the impact of manual/voided/stopped payment (31 percent), and payment errors as a percent of total payroll payment (23 percent), and total processing time per pay cycle (18 percent) – all of which are direct indicators of payroll performance and accuracy.

-If you don’t track metrics, you lack visibility into your organizational performance, good or bad — and you can’t provide quantitative evidence for improving your payroll systems.
+If you don’t track metrics, you lack visibility into your organizational performance, good or bad — and you can’t provide quantitative evidence for improving your payroll management systems.
 Payroll teams that actively track key metrics through current payroll technology are using their data to make more informed business decisions for their team and their company.
 They also know that measuring key metrics can help them focus efforts on improving the employee experience.

 Digital solutions that empower the payroll team are top of mind.

-Whether hourly or salary, a manager or employee, organizations understand that their payroll solution extends far beyond the back office.
+Whether hourly or salary, a manager or employee, organizations understand that their payroll software extends far beyond the back office.
 To make their own role more effective, payroll professionals responded their next solution must have:

 Security-access levels based on position is critical (90 percent)